Club Penguin: Elite Penguin Force: Plot

 After following a trail of clues meant as a test, the player assumes membership of the Elite Penguin Force (E.P.F.), a more secretive corporation than the Penguin Secret Agency co-directed by Dot the Disguise Gal, also known as "D".
 The player trains with a few of the Elite Puffles and is given the use of a Spy Gadget (a device in the shape of a Nintendo DS), and after helping to close a minor case, they are called upon to investigate the sudden disappearance of Gary the Gadget Guy, known as "G".
 With the help of various clues, the player finds him in an old tunnel at the Mine, trapped under a mine cart.

 Due to Gary's short-term amnesia, the case surrounding his disappearance is closed.
 However, not long afterwards, the boiler in the Boiler Room is mysteriously stolen, causing the player to suspect that there is more to the case.
 The player quickly expedites their Puffle training, then tests out Gary's latest invention, the Snow Trekker.
 During the test run, the player discovers a stash of random items in and near the Ice Cave, as well as a strange gadget at the Mine entrance.
 They hand over the gadget to Gary, who confirms that it is his long-lost "Robo-Locator".
 This suddenly triggers his recovery from amnesia, and he remembers why he was in the Mine in the first place: he built three test robots to handle his riskier inventions, but their passion for overcoming challenges led them astray, and it was too late for him to turn them off.

 After informing the Director of the E.P.F., Gary invents a Robo-Gadget to deactivate the test robots.
 The robots continue stealing items from around the island, including the speakers in the Night Club and the ticket booth from the Stage, but the player eventually immobilizes and deactivates all of the robots.
 They celebrate along with the other agents, but the celebration is interrupted when the Director issues an island-wide alert, revealing that Gary and the Elite Puffles have mysteriously vanished.
 The player manages to find their captor in the Mine's shaft: the Ultimate Proto-Bot 10000, a larger robot that the test robots have built using all of the stolen objects.
 It rampages around Club Penguin Island, searching for random items to upgrade itself with.
 With assistance from the Elite Puffles after the player frees them one at a time, the player manages to weaken and subdue the Ultimate Proto-Bot on Mount Tallest without harming Gary.
 They then use the Robo-Gadget to deactivate it, ending the chaos once and for all.
 The Director then praises the player, promoting them to the highest possible rank in the E.P.F., and reveals that all of the damage has been repaired.

 Critical reception

-Club Penguin: Elite Penguin Force received "mixed" reviews according to the review aggregation website Metacritic.
+Club Penguin: Elite Penguin Force received "generally positive" reviews according to the review aggregation website Metacritic.